Sunrise Senior Living Case Study

 Desktop printers were often purchased without a service contract and were extremely expensive to run.
-Consumables for print devices were often purchased through a mix of local and national supply chain and were not always linked into a managed print contract.
-Again, this was a costlier route to purchase, with different types of toner and ink required for the various manufacturers’ and models.
+Consumables for print devices were often purchased through a mix of local and national supply chains and were not always linked into a managed print contract.
+Again, this was a costlier route to purchase, with different types of toner and ink required for the various manufacturers and models.

 From a support perspective, office printing across the business proved to be a real headache for the internal IT team, having to deal with machines being down, running out of toner and going offline, all put further strain on an already stretched helpdesk service.

 There was a desire to consolidate not just the number of devices, but also the types of equipment being used so that it was consistent across the entire fleet.
-The current print infrastructure was extremely expensive to run, and it was imperative that the new solution reduced the total cost of ownership, so that these savings could be reinvested back into the organisation.
+The current print infrastructure was extremely expensive to run, and the new solution needed to reduce the total cost of ownership, so that these savings could be reinvested back into the organisation.